staifa/wezterm-fnl/README.md

 ## Usage

-Open `wezterm.fnl` file in the Wezterm config directory - that would be `~/.config/wezterm/wezterm.fnl` in the abive example.
+Open `wezterm.fnl` file in the Wezterm config directory - that would be `~/.config/wezterm/wezterm.fnl` in the above example.
 Edit.
 Changes are recompiled after each save.
-Create and require other `fnl` files in root of the configuration and its subdirectories as you see fit.
-Root directory must contain least `.nfnl.fnl`, `nfnl` library and `wezterm.lua` for everything to work correctly.
+Create and require other `fnl` files in the root of the configuration and its subdirectories as you see fit.
+Root directory must contain at least `.nfnl.fnl`, `nfnl` library and `wezterm.lua` for everything to work correctly.

 There is an example `fnl` file - `config.tabline`.
 See the import and usage in `wezterm.fnl`.

 When an exception is thrown, the compiler stops.
 The root cause is usually found in the wezterm's debug overlay (default mapping `Ctrl + Shift + L`).
 After fixing the issue, run `:NfnlCompileAllFiles`.

 `Nfnl` provides an additional utility function - `:NfnlFile`.
-It runs the mathing `lua` file.
+It runs the matching `lua` file.
 It doesn't compile the `fnl` file from which it is called.

 [Plenary](https://github.com/nvim-lua/plenary.nvim) is included.
 Provides extremely handy functions.
 [Nfnl standard library](https://github.com/Olical/nfnl/tree/main/docs/api/) is included.
 Many core functions from [Clojure](https://clojure.org/) are implemented and live in `nfnl.core` namespace. `map` and `reduce` baby!